tedsecretsource/sound-recorder/NOTES.md

 - in Recorder, remove `stream` from `const { recorder, recordings, setRecordings, isRecording } = useMediaRecorder({stream})`
 - in Recorder, add `stream` to the destructure of `const { recorder, recordings, setRecordings, isRecording } = useMediaRecorder()` so it reads `const { recorder, recordings, setRecordings, isRecording, stream } = useMediaRecorder()`

-At this point stream is not only truly optional but is delivered from useMediaRecorder
+At this point stream is not only truly optional but is returned from useMediaRecorder

-- in Recorder, remove the type from `props` in the function signature and add a question mark to make it optional
+- in Recorder, remove the type from `props` in the function signature and add a question mark to `props` to make it optional
 - in Recorder, delete the interface definition
 - in App, remove the `stream` attribute from the <Recorder /> component
 - in Recorder, delete `props?` from the function signature